Bifrost Market Cap Hits $42.37 Million (BFC)

-Bifrost (CURRENCY:BFC) traded flat against the dollar during the 1 day period ending at 21:00 PM E.T. on January 27th.
-One Bifrost coin can currently be bought for $0.0851 or 0.00000149 BTC on major exchanges.
-Bifrost has a market cap of $42.37 million and $2.03 million worth of Bifrost was traded on exchanges in the last 24 hours.
-Over the last week, Bifrost has traded flat against the dollar.
+Bifrost (CURRENCY:BFC) traded flat against the U.S. dollar during the 24-hour period ending at 12:00 PM ET on January 31st.
+Bifrost has a market cap of $42.37 million and approximately $2.03 million worth of Bifrost was traded on exchanges in the last 24 hours.
+Over the last seven days, Bifrost has traded flat against the U.S. dollar.
+One Bifrost coin can currently be bought for approximately $0.0851 or 0.00000149 BTC on major exchanges.

 Here is how similar cryptocurrencies have performed over the last 24 hours: